fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/other-operations/pxlibupdate.md

 kubectl apply -f pxlibupdate-spec.yaml
 ```

 The update is deployed as a daemonset.
-Once it is successfully started, a restart of PX will be required, and it will use the updated archive.
+Once it is successfully started, a restart of Portworx will be required, and it will use the updated archive.

 To restart PX, label all your Kubernetes nodes as below.